 I’m using google fonts fetched directly from google CDNs and “history” location type.

 See my current setup below.

-I’m using different preloader page for other than index page requests (app.html just showing “Loading Splittypie…”), that’s why the need of pre-cache this page and fallback if a user is offline.
-Additionally, you can see caching Google fonts using “fastest strategy”.
-About cache strategies you can read on sw-toolbox documentation.
+I’m using a different preloader page for other than index page requests (app.html just showing “Loading Splittypie…”), that’s why the need of pre-cache this page and fallback if a user is offline.
+Additionally, you can see caching Google fonts using the “fastest strategy”.
+About cache strategies, you can read on sw-toolbox documentation.

 Also, I’m not using the default registration code (

 have more control over the registration process to inform users about offline capability and

 Unfortunately, my SplittyPie still doesn’t work without internet connection as I’m using firebase as a data layer.
 That’s why the next part is going to be about offline data access and synchronization.